The Xometry app works best with JavaScript enabled!

 How Does G-Code Work?

-G-code specifies a series of points and line-by-line instructions that are programmed into a CNC machine.
-It operates in an orthogonal (or occasionally polar) coordinate environment so that a programmer can write traversing movements, spindle speeds, cutting motions, and coolant commands.
-The commands are converted, within the machine controller, to control signals for parts such as motors and pumps.
-An instruction to, for example, move along a clockwise arc between two coordinates at a set speed must be converted to electrical signals that drive motors.
-A G-code, therefore, does not act as a direct machine control signal but instead provides instructions to a controller integrated into the machine.
-Much like machine code programming, high-level G-code commands are converted into a form of machine language for execution.
+G-code works by specifying a series of points and line-by-line instructions programmed into a CNC machine.
+G-code operates in a Cartesian (aka grid-based) or occasionally polar (aka circular) coordinate environment, allowing programmers to write movements, spindle speeds, cutting motions, and coolant commands.
+The machine controller converts commands into control signals that operate components (motors and pumps).
+For example, an instruction to move along a clockwise arc between two coordinates at a set speed is translated into electrical signals that drive the motors.
+G-code does not directly control the machine but provides instructions to a controller integrated into the machine.
+G-code commands are converted into machine-level instructions for execution, such as step and direction signals.

 How Does G-Code Control Machine Tools?

-G-code can control machine tools by sending instructions to the CNC machine controller on a line-by-line basis.
-The controller is integrated into the machine functions which control the motors and drives that move the machine parts such as: drive motors, spindles, and coolant pumps.
-The machine control module is responsible for executing the programmed motions according to its G-code instructions.
+G-code controls machine tools by sending line-by-line instructions to the CNC machine controller.
+The controller, integrated into the machine, directs the motors and drives that move parts of a CNC machine (drive motors, spindles, and coolant pumps).
+The machine control module executes the programmed motions according to the G-code instructions, ensuring precise and accurate operation of the machine tools.

 What Are the Types of G-Code?

-• Set work coordinate systems shift value: G92
+• Set work coordinate systems shift value (G92): Specifies the workpiece coordinate system shift.

 How to Read G-code Commands